jahnkes/jahnke.blog/_posts/2013-04-17-ecclesiastes.md

 ---

 > A good name is better than a good ointment,<br/>
-> And the day of oneâ€™s death is better than the day of oneâ€™s birth.<br/>
+> And the day of one's death is better than the day of one's birth.<br/>
 > It is better to go to a house of mourning<br/>
 > Than to go to a house of feasting,<br/>
 > Because that is the end of every man,<br/>